Contact Us for a Free Consultation (213) 542-0979

 What Is An Aggravated Assault Charge In California?

-An aggravated assault charge involves one individual doing something extremely dangerous to another individual.
+An aggravated assault charge involves one individual doing something hazardous to another individual.
 A simple assault charge is usually brought when one person acts in a threatening manner to another person, such as acting as if they are going to punch them.

-The difference between assault and battery is that the battery requires physical contact and assault does not.
-If you pulled out a gun and you pointed it at somebody that would be assault with a deadly weapon.
-To get to the level of aggravated assault you would have to be doing something very serious.
+The difference between assault and battery is that the battery requires physical contact, and assault does not.
+If you pulled out a gun and pointed it at somebody, that would be assault with a deadly weapon.
+To get to the level of aggravated assault, you would have to be doing something severe.

 Is Penal Code 245 Aggravated Assault a Felony?